-I have re-written my first chapter for my dark fantasy WIP A Path Of Roots a few times now, but in the past week I’ve hit on a version of the opening that is really working for me.
+I have re-written my first chapter for my dark fantasy WIP In Roots They Quake a few times now, but in the past week I’ve hit on a version of the opening that is really working for me.

 Granted, it’s impossible for me to know this early whether these chapters will be in the published book, but I’m pretty certain that the final version will be pretty close.
 How do I know that?
 Well, there’s a couple of reasons: